 Osborne attended Providence Catholic High School in New Lenox, Illinois, about 40 miles outside of Chicago.
 His abilities allowed him to partake in the Top Tier Baseball Club, one of the most elite amateur baseball organizations in the United States.

 In 2007, Osborne transferred to Indiana State University to finish his collegiate career where he met assistant coach Ben Caple.
-As a scholar athlete, his grit was on full display, as he set a school record for being hit by a pitch 40 times as a batter.
+As a scholar athlete, his grit was on full display, as he set and still holds the school record for being hit by a pitch 40 times as a batter.
 The Sycamores recognized his leadership skills and went on to appoint Osborne as the team captain and recipient of the team leadership award.
 His former head coach Lindsay Meggs is now the head coach for the University of Washington in the PAC-12.

 As a college player, Osborne spent two summers playing for the DuPage County Dragons, who played under the disbanded Central Illinois Collegiate League.

 After graduating from Indiana State with a Bachelor of Arts degree in Sports Management, Osborne returned to Illinois to join the coaching staff as a varsity assistant at Lemont High School.
-In 2010, Osborne was hired as the hitting and catching coach of the Benedictine University Eagles, providing him more experience at the Village of Lisle – Benedictine University Sports Complex.
-In 2011, Osborne was the head junior varsity coach for the Robert Morris University Eagles.
+In 2010, Osborne was hired as the hitting and catching coach of the Benedictine University Eagles where he started his collegiate coaching career.
+The following year Osborne was the graduate assistant and head junior varsity coach for the Robert Morris University Eagles.
 After two successful baseball seasons at RMU, Osborne received his Master of Business Administration with concentrations in management and second concentration in human resources.
 Osborne has spent the past three seasons now at Benedictine University and has been the catching and hitting coach while calling pitches each game.